Tarakasi: Origin

-This highly skilled art form is more than 500 years old and is traditionally done by local artisans on the Eastern shores of Odisha.
+This highly skilled art form is more than 500 years old and is traditionally done by local artisans on the eastern shores of Odisha.
 Presently, the silver filigree workers are largely from the district of Cuttack, where the art flourishes.

 Technique

 The filigree artists work with an alloy of 90% or more pure silver.
 First, the lump of silver is placed into a small clay pot and the two are put into a bucket full of hot coals.
 The temperature is regulated through a bellows that is hand operated by a crank.

 The melting process takes about ten minutes and then the silver is poured into a small, rod-like mold and cooled by submerging the rod in water.
 It is then placed into a machine that will press the rod into a long, thin wire.
 This tedious and physically demanding process had been done traditionally by hand and took two men to turn the crank.

-Once the silver is pressed into a flat, workable wire, the wire itself can first be hand carved with intricate designs or immediately smoldered by a small kerosene fire with one artist directing the small flame with a tube held in his mouth into which he can blow.
+Once the silver is pressed into a flat, workable wire, the wire itself can first be hand carved with intricate designs or immediately smoldered by a small kerosene fire, with one artist directing the small flame with a tube held in his mouth into which he can blow.
 This process makes it easier for the artisan to mold the wire into the desired frame for the piece before it is cooled.
-Next the wires are strung together and twisted and shaped into a design by the artist’s precise fingers.
+Next the wires are strung together and twisted and shaped into a design by the artist's precise fingers.
 Soldering is done by placing the piece into a mixture of borax powder and water, sprinkling soldering powder on it, and then placing it once again under the small flame.
 This insures that the detail of the design will stay intact.

 Once this is done, the artist will take the warm piece and shape it into an ornament.
-Techniques such as granulation, snow glazing and casting are used innovatively to heighten the effect.
+Techniques such as granulation, snow glazing and casting are used in innovative ways to heighten the effect.
 Artisan Jagdish Mishra, speaking of the techniques employed says, "The tastes of the customers keep changing and artists must be up to date with to keep up with emerging trends".
 Such new methods and experimentation are increasingly being employed to produce highly polished and refined artifacts in keeping with the demands of customers.
-Platinum polishing is done to give a more lasting shine whereas fusion of silver and brass or other materials is done to create interesting effects.
+Platinum polishing is done to give a more lasting shine, whereas fusion of silver and brass or other materials is done to create interesting effects.